gaioguys/GAIO.jl/docs/src/getting_started.md

 ```
 This box serves as the domain for our computation.

 From some box Ω, a `BoxSet` can be constructed.
-A `BoxSet` is a subset of a partition of Ω into smaller boxes:
+A `BoxSet` is a subset of a partition of Ω into smaller boxes.
+The command
 ```julia
 B = BoxSet(Ω, (4,4))
 ```